NIC-SBI/CC_protein_origami/Readme.md

 respectively.
 [Chimera](https://www.cgl.ucsf.edu/chimera/download.html) has to be installed separately.
 Chimera must be available on the system path.

 **PROTEIN ORIGAMI** design software is available as a git repository [protein origami](https://github.com/NIC-SBI/protein_origami).
 The files can be cloned to any location.
-Using command *cd* move to the folder poly_modeller and run

 	git clone https://github.com/NIC-SBI/protein_origami.git
 	cd protein_origami